Sustainability Practices

 Wildlife Protection

-By leaving sensitive areas undeveloped, we have minimized adverse effects to threatened or endangered plant and wildlife species.
-In addition, since 2009, all vineyards have been certified by the Fish Friendly Farming program.
+By leaving sensitive areas undeveloped, we have minimized adverse effects to threatened or endangered plant and wildlife species, increasing biodiversity within these habitats.
+We use grazing cattle for fire abatement and protection.
+We actively participate in creek restoration and, since 2009, all vineyards have been certified by the Fish Friendly Farming program.